vberlier/goomy/README.md

                              goomy::Register<Component1, Component2, ...>>;
 ```

 Instantiating the template effectively generates an entity type, creates registries for your different components and wires all the systems and signals together.
-Everything then happens through your specialized `Engine` type alias.
+Everything then happens through your specialized `Engine` type.

 > You will probably need to forward-declare your system classes because you'll often want to reference your custom `Engine` in their declarations.

-Once you declared you custom engine type, the only thing you need to do is to instantiate it and call the `loop()` member function.
+After declaring you custom engine type, the only thing you need to do is to instantiate it and call the `loop()` member function.

 ```cpp
 int main() {